cooper/quiki/doc/technical/wiki.md

 	// HTTP status code. if zero, 404 should be used Status int

-	// true if the error occurred during parsing ParseError bool
+	// if the error occurred during parsing, this is the positioned error ParseError *wikifier.ParserError

 	// true if the content cannot be displayed because it has
 	// not yet been published for public access